A Conversation with Author and Historian Matthew Stanley

 Stanley is professor of the history of science at NYU Gallatin.
 He holds degrees in astronomy, religion, physics, and the history of science and is interested in the connections between science and the wider culture.
 He is the author of Einstein’s War: How Relativity Triumphed Amid the Vicious Nationalism of World War I (Dutton, 2019), the story of how pacifism and friendship led to a scientific revolution.
 He has also written Practical Mystic: Religion, Science, and A. S. Eddington (Chicago 2007) and Huxley’s Church and Maxwell’s Demon (Chicago 2014), which explore the complex relationships between science and religion in history.
 His current project is a history of scientific predictions of the end of the world.
 Stanley has also worked with a nationwide National Science Foundation-funded effort to use the humanities to improve science education in the college classroom.
 He has held fellowships at the Institute for Advanced Study, the British Academy, and the Max Planck Institute.
 He currently runs the New York City History of Science Working Group.
 He has published two academic books and has written for Physics Today, Physics World and the Los Angeles Review of Books.
 He has a podcast, What the If?!?, and has appeared on documentaries on the History Channel, BBC and NPR.
 Stanley was awarded the 2019 NYU Distinguished Teaching Award and the 2014-2015 Gallatin Dean’s Award for Excellence in Teaching.

 The event is free and open to the public.
 Registration is required.
-Please RSVP here.
+Please RSVP on the NYU Gallatin website.